 What is acute pericarditis?

-"Peri" means all around, "cardiac" refers to your heart, and "itis" means inflammation.
-So, pericarditis is inflammation of the sac (pericardium What is the pericardium?
-"Peri" means all around, and "cardiac" refers to your heart.
-So, the pericardium is the sac that goes around your heart.
-The pericardium helps: Keep the heart in position Prevent the heart from... read more ) that surrounds your heart.
+Pericarditis is inflammation of the sac (pericardium What is the pericardium?
+The pericardium is the sac that goes around your heart.
+The pericardium helps: Keep the heart in position Prevent the heart from overfilling with blood Protect the heart from being damaged by... read more ) that surrounds your heart.

 The pericardium is made of 2 thin layers.
 The space between the layers has some fluid that helps the layers slide easily over one another.